OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 Tracking Technologies:

 LogMeIn and our partners use cookies and similar tracking technologies to track user traffic patterns and hold certain registration information.
 Tracking technologies also used are beacons, tags and scripts to collect and track information and to improve and analyze our service.
 If you wish to not have the information these technologies collect used for the purpose of serving you targeted ads, you may opt-out here, or if located in the European Union, click here.
 The Help menu on the menu bar of most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie and how to disable cookies altogether.
-You can still review the website if you choose to set your browser to refuse all cookies. however, you must enable cookies in order to establish an account and to install the Services.
+You can still review the website if you choose to set your browser to refuse all cookies. however, you must enable cookies to establish an account and to install the Services.
 To manage Flash cookies, please click here.

 Examples of Cookies We Use: